talpor/talpor-dev-handbook/docs/conception/index.md

 - **Assume as little as possible.** If you can't validate, it's just a hunch.

-- Sometimes, the client don't want to let go of a feature they deem really important.
+- Sometimes, the client doesn't want to let go of a feature they deem really important.
 Try to compromise, try to explain why is it not possible.
 Explain that if that feature makes it into the final vision for the MVP, other features will have to be dropped for now.